intervalue/intervalue-lightnode-3.0-testnet/README.md

   * In case of ios-deploy missing error: `npm install -g ios-deploy`
   * In case of `DeviceSupport` missing error, run `cd /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport/ && sudo ln -s 10.3.1\ \(14E8301\)/ 10.3`
   * If you encounter 'bitcore' not found after app launch, install it also `npm install bitcore-lib` and remove `../intervaluebuilds/project-IOS` folder completely, then rerun make again.
-  * On code signing error, open Xcode project `../intervaluebuilds/project-IOS/platforms/ios/InterValue.xcodeproj` in Xcode, open project properties, select InterValue target and set your AppleID account as a team.
+  * On code signing error, open Xcode project `../intervaluebuilds/project-IOS/platforms/ios/InterValue-3.0-testnet.xcodeproj` in Xcode, open project properties, select InterValue-3.0-testnet target and set your AppleID account as a team.
 Xcode may also ask you to change bundle identifier to be unique, just append any random string to 'org.intervalue.wallet' bundle identifier.

 ### macOS